GS1Ned/studio/Users/frisowempe/MyNewISAProject/docs/blueprint.md

     *   **Refactored `answerGs1QuestionsWithVectorSearch` for Explicit RAG Pipeline (No LLM-Driven Tool Use for Search)**:
         *   Modified `src/ai/flows/answer-gs1-questions-with-vector-search.ts`.
 The flow now:
             *   Simulates generating an embedding for the input question.
-            *   Directly calls the `queryVectorStoreTool` with this embedding.
+            *   Directly calls the `queryVectorStoreTool` with this embedding and query text.
             *   Uses a new, simpler LLM prompt (`synthesizeAnswerFromChunksPrompt`) for answer synthesis based on the retrieved chunks.
 This prompt does not involve tool-calling.
-        *   This makes the RAG pipeline steps (embed -> search -> synthesize) more explicit and robust for this conceptual flow, differing from a single LLM agent driving the tool call for search.
+        *   This makes the RAG pipeline steps (embed -> search -> synthesize) more explicit and robust for this conceptual flow.
 The blueprint was also updated to reflect this specific implementation pattern.
     *   Reviewed `package.json`; no changes needed.
 Noted presence of `patch-package`.
 *   **2024-05-10 (Self-initiated based on previous "Next Action"):**
     *   **Completed UI for Error Detection Page**: